space space space

 Through His obedient acceptance of the cross, Christ overcame death.
 The real cross, upon which Christ hung, is reality itself: the ingratitude and contempt that humanity inflicts on God’s love.
 The symbolic cross, upon which the Word—and our very destiny—hangs, and which every Christian must embrace, is the spoken acknowledgment of our brokenness, trauma, and death that love alone can overcome.
 Christ offers us a share in the glory of His achievement if only we accept His call to follow the same path—if only we stop hiding the real behind empty defenses, if only we openly admit our pain to God, if only we let our prayer speak in honest humility for us.

-Therefore, in all of our blame, anger, and protest—in all of our hiding from God—we never allow ourselves to hear—or proclaim to others—the final words of Psalm 22 that express the triumph of the Word over the Realm of the Real:
+Therefore, in all of our blame, anger, and protest—in all of our hiding from God—we never allow ourselves to hear or proclaim to others the words that express the triumph over the realm of the real.
+But, if we refuse to hide from God, there can come a time when we may proclaim the deliverance God has brought.

 The Clinical Issue of Being Believed